chdalski/ckad/gpt-4-templates.md

 ## Create a set of tasks

-Create an exhaustive set of challenging, real-world Kubernetes CKAD exam tasks for the topic "NetworkPolicies" as a raw-markdown file.
+Create an exhaustive set of challenging, real-world Kubernetes CKAD exam tasks for the topic "Custom Resource Definitions" as raw-markdown file.

-- Use different names per task and always specify which image to use.
+- Use different names per task
+- Explicitly specify which image to use (if one is needed)
 - Use the following template for each task.
 - Each task should include:
 - A unique task number and name.
-- An Objective section describing the goal.
+- An "__Objective__:" section describing the goal.
-- A Requirements section as a bullet list.
+- A "Requirements:" section as a bullet list.
-- A Predefined Resources: section as YAML manifests (if any).
+- A "__Predefined Resources:__" section (if any).
+  - For resources that needs to be created in advance define the manifest using start-tag "---yaml-start" and end-tag "---yaml-end
 - A collapsible help section using <details><summary>help</summary></details>.

 ## Create a verification function for a task